LouisJackman/backup-docker-volumes/README.md

 Install with the usual `make && make install`, which will likely need `sudo`.

-It needs POSIX, Bash, systemd, and Docker.
+It needs POSIX (including m4), Bash, systemd, and Docker.

 ## Usage